This page will inform you on different types of jaw conditions and pains, symptoms associated with the injury and how to treat your diagnosis.

 - Heat Packs

-- Consume Soft Foods
+- Consume Soft Foods (avoid raw foods)

-If the pain and discomfort fail to decease, then the condition may be more serious.
+If the pain and discomfort fail to decrease, then the condition may be more serious.
 In this case, seek out a medical professional like a chiropractor to determine the severity of your injury, and how to properly treat it.

 Enjoy a Healthy Life